Research

 Research Experiences for Undergraduates (REU) Program

-Chemical Engineering participates in the , which provides research opportunities to undergraduates to explore the science and engineering of functional materials, nano-materials, and hybrid composite materials.
+Chemical Engineering participates in the College of Engineering REU program, which provides research opportunities to undergraduates to explore advances in science and engineering .

 Training World Citizens in Engineering